johanneskares/wallet-mock/README.md

 });
 ```

 Please note!
-This will execute actual transactions on the blockchain using the Private Key.
+This will execute actual transactions on the blockchain without user intervention using the Private Key.
 You can use a [Custom Transport](https://viem.sh/docs/clients/transports/custom.html) to intercept the behavior.

+## Rationale
+Why not do E2E testing with actual Browser Wallets, like Metamask?
+Well, you should be testing your dApp, not the implementation of a Browser Wallet.
+Experience shows, that E2E tests using Browser Wallets are much more flaky and unreliable.